 The role of each of the divisions is outlined below.

 The Australian Institute of Sport (AIS) has primary responsibility for leading the strategic direction of high performance sport in Australia.
 The AIS has three key roles:

 - providing strategic leadership and direction of high performance sport (including capability building and the delivery of national programs)

 - delivery of world-class athlete preparation (including coaching, sports science and sports medicine, program management, vocational/pastoral care and competition opportunities)

 - fostering a national approach to applied performance research.

 The focus of the Participation and Sustainable Sports division is on providing specialist support to sports and the sector to build the capability and capacity of national sporting organisations (NSOs) and their delivery.
-The division also focuses on collaboration with NSO’s and other partners to develop and implement comprehensive participation plans; coordinate all funding arrangements and compliance with sport sector partners; community sport through the ‘Active After-School Communities’ program; and International Sport for Development programs.
+The division also focuses on collaboration with NSO’s and other partners to develop and implement comprehensive participation plans; coordinate all funding arrangements and compliance with sport sector partners; community sport through the ‘Sporting Schools’ program; and International Sport for Development programs.

 The role of Corporate Operations is to provide business capability and services to support all divisions of the ASC to enable it to deliver on its strategic plan.
 Key areas of focus include:

 - human resource capabilities